 One of the biggest threats we face in the 20th century is the growing climate crisis.
 It’s something that has been in the back of our minds for a while now.
 The increase in carbon dioxide in the atmosphere has led to steadily increasing temperatures and a more visible impact on the environment.
 Okjökull glacier is the first Icelandic ice sheet to lose its status as a glacier.

 As you can imagine, it was quite a shock to have a glacier lost to climate change.
 In the 1890s, the ice cap covered 16 square kilometers (6.2 square miles.).
-This number was reduced to just over half a square kilometer in 2012.
+The number lowered down to just over half a square kilometer in 2012.

 The melted ice of Okjokull glacier is symbolic of a larger problem that is an imminent threat to our future.
-Glaciers are expected to continue melting at faster and faster rates.
+We expect glaciers to continue melting at faster and faster rates.
 This rapid decline requires action, and fast.
 Climate scientists estimate that in 200 years all our country’s glaciers will follow the same path as this former Icelandic glacier.

 Iceland Glacier Retreat